KPMcDonough49/Capstone/README.md

 ### Model Creation and Evaluation

 After preprocessing our data, I created an initial CNN model.
 The model trained on 75% of the images and used the remaining 25% for validation.
 The initial model only achieved an accuracy of .53 on the validation set.

+#### Best Model

 I realized that more data was necessary, so I used data augmentation to triple the training set to ~2500 images by performing rotations and shifts.
 Due to computational complexity, I used google Colab for the next model.
 I also decreased batch size and increased the number of epochs to 50.
 The chart below shows the training and validation accuracy for the resulting model:

 ![Confusion Matrix](Images/best_model_accuracy.png)